 Ricotta is certainly less caloric than mozzarella.

-Easy Baked Zucchini Parmesan with Caciocavallo Cheese
+Zucchini Parmigiana with Caciocavallo Cheese

 If you like stronger flavors, you can use other cheeses that are more flavorful than mozzarella.
 Many people use caciocavallo or other stringy cheeses, such as scamorza.

-Traditional Italian Zucchini Parmigiana (with Fried Zucchini)
+Traditional Zucchini Parmigiana (with Fried Zucchini)

 The traditional zucchini parmigiana recipe calls for frying the zucchini.
 In this recipe we have shown you the lighter version, with zucchini baked in the oven.

-If you want to make the traditional recipe, here’s how you need to do it.
+If you want to make the traditional recipe, here's how you need to do it.
+Many people dip the zucchini first in white flour and then fry them.

 In some recipes you will also find zucchini dipped first in eggs and then in bread crumbs.
 This is certainly a richer and tastier version, which you can consider a single dish.

 In fact, pan-fried breaded zucchini is already a finished dish, a really tasty and crispy side dish.
 Absolutely a must try!
+If you use the breaded zucchini to make the parmigiana layers, your dish will be irresistible but certainly not dietetic!

-Mini No-Fry Zucchini Parmesan
+Mini No-Fry Zucchini Parmigiana

 If you prefer, you can make the zucchini parmigiana for just one person.
 In this case, you may need a a single-portion baking dish to put in the oven and bring directly to the table.